- Chart

 History and Background

-Columbus McKinnon Corporation was founded in 1875.
-Initially focused on chain manufacturing, the company evolved through acquisitions and product line expansions to become a leading global designer, manufacturer and marketer of material handling products, technologies, and services.
+Columbus McKinnon Corporation was founded in 1875 as the Chisholm-Moore Manufacturing Company.
+It evolved through mergers and acquisitions, becoming a leading designer, manufacturer, and marketer of material handling products and systems.

 Core Business Areas